 According to the US Environmental Protection Agency, there are approximately 110.2 million desktop computers, monitors, and laptop computers stockpiled in American storerooms, attics, garages, and basements.
 In 2007, only 18 percent of personal computers retired in the U.S. were recycled.
 PCs for People provides an even better form of reycling, reuse.
-All working donations are accepted FREE of charge!
+Most working electronics equipment is accepted FREE of charge!
 We are a Microsoft Authorized Refurbisher and are on the Minnesota Recyclers list.

 - Computers (CPU at or above Pentium 4HT approximately 8 years old or newer)